ShotaAk/grSimReplacementTool/readme.md

 # grSimReplacementTool

-This is suport tool for [grsim](https://github.com/RoboCup-SSL/grSim) robots and ball replacement.
+This is support tool for [grsim](https://github.com/RoboCup-SSL/grSim) robots and ball replacement.

 You can do replacement like [**this**](https://twitter.com/chmod_x_akasit/status/897835136380682240) and [**this**](https://twitter.com/chmod_x_akasit/status/897458004672434176).